 How long will it take?

-There’s no simple way to answer this question due to the many different reasons that bring people to counselling.
+There’s no easy way to answer this question as people come to counselling for lots of different reasons.
 Some people find a few sessions helpful and others may have sessions for several weeks or months.
 If people want to address deeper issues, they may have psychotherapy for a longer period of time to work through these difficulties.

 Your therapist will be happy to discuss what type of therapy may be appropriate for the issues you’re facing and whether a shorter- or longer-term approach may be beneficial.
 Throughout your therapy she will ask you how you feel it is progressing and check that the work is focussing on your goals.
 By doing this she can ensure it is a focused and ongoing collaboration between you both.